pdevis/test_web2/content/user-guide/theory/QA4EO/index.md

 There are five steps towards a metrological uncertainty analysis.
 These steps are described in detail in the [**QA4EO Process document**](https://qa4eo.org/docs/3_Process_Document.pdf) which provides Step-by-step guidance on implementing a metrological approach to uncertainty analysis.
 The 5 steps are:
 •	Step 1: Define the measurand and measurement model
-•	Step 2: Establish the traceability with a diagram
+•	Step 2: Establish the traceability with a diagram (see example at the top of this page)
 •	Step 3: Evaluate each source of uncertainty and fill out an effects table
 •	Step 4: Calculate the data product and uncertainties
 •	Step 5: Record information about the uncertainty analysis for long term data preservation purposes (implicit above) and summarise for today’s users

-In step 4, the CoMet toolkit is particularly useful for [**propagating uncertainties through a measurement function**](user-guide/theory/intro-to-uncertainties/).
+The CoMet toolkit is particularly useful for steps 4, (see our page on [**propagating uncertainties through a measurement function**](user-guide/theory/intro-to-uncertainties/)) and step 5 (see our page on [error correlation and how to store it](user-guide/theory/error_correlation)).

-As discussed in the QA4EO Process document, Effects Tables are a useful way to record and report the information required to fully parameterise an error-correlation effect.
+As discussed in the QA4EO Process document, Effects Tables (step 3) are a useful way to record and report the information required to fully parameterise an error-correlation effect.
 However, to use this information in a processing chain, it must be provided digitally.
 The CoMet Toolkit defines a mechanism for this, with a metadata standard (see UNC specification) that enables the creation of Digital Effects Tables stored in NetCDF files.
 In this way, uncertainty information can be written, read,

 ![img.png](img.png)